Even in defeat, the embers of Trumpism still burn in the Republican Party

 But former senator Jeff Flake (R-Ariz.), a Trump critic, said Republicans on Capitol Hill “fear Trump and his base and know that he can take just about any one of them out.”

-“They know there’s no future with Trumpism and they aspire to do more when they got to the Senate than defend the president’s tweets and his conduct and behavior.
+“They know there’s no future with Trumpism and they aspired to do more when they got to the Senate than defend the president’s tweets and his conduct and behavior.
 And they want to legislate, and they’re not doing that now,” Flake said.
 “There’s a lot of fear, but no love.”

 The dynamics put Trumpism on the brink of a transformation — to be adopted and championed by other Republicans as Reaganism was in the decades after Ronald Reagan’s presidency ended, or to dwindle away as a historical footnote.
 It could also become a rebellion led by a former president, as when Teddy Roosevelt bolted the GOP and formed the Progressive, or “Bull Moose,” Party.